jordanbuschman/coen161_final/README.md

 javascript.js: Also, self-explanatory.
 All of the JavaScript for the website.

-index.html: Main page for kidzcamp website.
+index.php: PHP version of index.html that supports login and logout for username.

-index.php: PHP version of index.html that supports login and logout for username
+shop.php: The KidzCamp shop.

 init.sql: Run to set up the kidzcamp database for the first time.
 Will create database kidzcamp and all necessary tables, as well as populate the tables with test cases.
 To run, type "mysql -h localhost -u root < init.sql".